Today, many farmers and gardeners are aware of the environmental benefits of using organic products like diatomaceous earth (DE).

 2. Keeps Away Maggots

-However, a little diatomaceous earth added to the mix can rid the compost of maggots and other unhelpful insects.
+However, a little diatomaceous earth added to the mix can rid the compost of maggots.
 The product will cut up their soft bodies, killing them.

 3. Deters Slugs

-Spreading a layer of DE outdoors, around ornamental plants and vegetables, will deter these harmful creatures.
+Spreading a layer of DE outdoors, around ornamental plants and vegetables, will repel slugs.

 4. Ant Control

-Although most ants have a useful role to play in the vegetable garden, swarms are a nuisance.
+Although most ants are helpful in the vegetable garden, swarms are a nuisance.
 Ant hills damage lawns, and red fire ants can bite or sting.
 However, dusting with DE will destroy ant nests and trails.

 Adding diatomaceous earth to potting soil and around garden beds will help keep ants away from plants.
 Additionally, sprinkling it around the house will help prevent them from entering your home.